|

 Thrills, Chills and Good Times

-Every June, at the end of the school
+in 2015, at the end of the school year, the Brookline community held it's

-year, the Brookline community holds it's annual community picnic at a local
+annual community picnic at a local amusement park.
+The tradition dated back

-hosted by the Brookline Board of Trade and the Brookline Business Men's
+Chamber of Commerce, or by it's predecessors, the Brookline Board of Trade and

-The first picnic was held at Kennywood
+The first picnic was held in 1908 at

-Park in West Mifflin.
-The following year, the venue was moved to West View
+Kennywood Park, located in West Mifflin.
+The following year, the venue was

-Park in Bellvue.
-The picnic remained at West View until 1977, when the aging
+moved to West View Park in Bellevue.
+The picnic remained at West View until

-park closed.
-From 1978 to the present, the festivities have returned to
+1977, when the aging park closed.
+From 1978 to 2015, the festivities returned

 For many years, complimentary strips